eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/Sources/EudiWalletKit/EudiWalletKit.docc/ManageDocuments.md

 Since the issued mDoc documents retrieved expose only basic metadata and the raw data, they must be decoded to the corresponding CBOR models.
 The library provides the ``StorageManager/toClaimsModel(doc:modelFactory:)`` function to decode document raw CBOR data to strongly-typed models conforming to [MdocDecodable](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-iso18013-data-model/documentation/mdocdatamodel18013/mdocdecodable) protocol.

 The loading functions automatically update the ``StorageManager`` members.
-The decoded issued documents are available in the ``mdocModels`` property.
+The decoded issued documents are available in the ``docModels`` property.
 The deferred and pending documents are available in the ``deferredDocuments`` and ``pendingDocuments`` properties respectively.

 For other document types the [GenericMdocModel](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-iso18013-data-model/documentation/mdocdatamodel18013/genericmdocmodel) is provided.